XyaHPaK/wpsync-webspark/README.md

 IMPORTANT: make sure that cron is configured on the server otherwise the plugin will not work!

 How it works:
 After plugin activation cron task is created that is scheduled to run in 2 minutes.
 The first creation process will be long enough for additional cron jobs to be created (due to the addition of pictures, unfortunately I did not find a faster way to perform this operation).
-Therefore, I repeat that if the cron on the server does not work, then nothing will happen.